Anna McNuff

-Anna McNuff (born 18 October 1984) is a British endurance athlete, adventurer, author and motivational speaker for her long, human powered adventures – most notably running the distance of 90 marathons through Great Britain in her bare feet.
+Anna McNuff (born 18 October 1984) is a British endurance athlete and author known for her long, human powered adventures – most notably running the distance of 90 marathons through Great Britain in her bare feet.

 Biography

 The daughter of two Olympians, McNuff grew up in a family where the pursuit of physical and mental excellence was encouraged.
 From age 6 she played football in a boys league and later went on to play for Wimbledon Ladies FC.
 At aged 16 she took up rowing and went on to represent Great Britain.
 During her time in the Great Britain Squad, McNuff became a World Champion at the University Games in 2006, and won a bronze medal at the 2007 European Championships.
-Due to injury she retired from rowing and embarked upon new endurance challenges as an adventurer.
+Due to injury she retired from rowing.

 In 2017 McNuff co-founded ‘Adventure Queens’, a not-for-profit women's adventure project to equip women with practical information, advice and tips about wild camping.
-Shortly after in 2017, she became the UK Ambassador for Girlguiding: a role designed to support and promote getting young girls into the outdoors, and to have the confidence to take on challenges of their own.
+Shortly after in 2017, she became the UK Ambassador for Girlguiding.